New Caledonia Ports of Entry and Customs Clearance

 Note: You can clear in with your yacht at anchor but you will need to go by dinghy into Port Moselle Marina to arrange to bring the port officials out to your yacht.

-Superyachts should coordinate entry and clearances with Super Yacht Agent Noumea Ocean Services
+Superyachts should coordinate entry and clearances with Super Yacht Agent Noumea Yacht Services

 Port Moselle, Noumea -